lukepuplett/surfdude-csharp/README.md

 ## API UX and Interaction Journeys

-The premise is that, like a website, a well designed REST API is centred around the client's needs and problems much like Design Thinking for the websites of the world.
+The premise is that, like a website, a well designed API is centred around the client's needs and problems much like Design Thinking for the websites of the world.

 This ultimately leads to thinking of the things that a client would like to do and their journey through the API to get those things done.
 At each stage of the journey there is opportunity to feedback and inform the client of the impact of any changes and to present alternative options and possible next interactions.

 ## Sample

 Surfdude makes this kind of code possible.
+Notice how the protocol methods and resource identifiers are completely absent, reinforcing the notion that URLs cannot themselves be RESTful; a machine cares not for pluralised nouns and semantic structure.

 	var report = await Journey.Start("https://private-ac89c-surfdude.apiary-mock.com/")
 		.FromRoot()